andreacasalino/XML-parser/README.md

 -content/Examples/Ex_03/Main_03.cpp

-In content/GUI, you can find a stand alone application, that is a javascript interface for visualizing the content of an XML.
+In content/GUI, you can find a stand alone application, that is a javascript interface for visualizing and modify the content of an XML.
 This runs only in Windows environments.
 See content/GUI/README.pdf